Summit addresses affordable housing crisis in the Lowcountry

 “A lot of it is access to financial institutions and access to loans,” Logan said.

-Organizers hoping to come away from the summit, turning conversations into action.
+Organizers hope to come away from the summit, turning conversations into action.

 “Just thinking about what partnerships, what barriers are in place and from a professional’s perspective, how do we work to then create partnerships that either don’t exist, that may need to be put in place,” Logan said.